Notes On Dissonance

 This moment had been 16 years in the making.
 After several (exhausting) dates, multiple relationships that went nowhere, unspeakable abuse and hours of therapy, I found my home in a Dalit man.
 He came into my life at a time when I had resigned myself to believing that love was too entangled in caste for it to be true.

 My mother — also a Dalit feminist in her own right — had anticipated this moment for quite some time.
 This was typical for an Indian Christian family, but there was also a different charge to this because I had lost my father 12 years ago in 2010.
 His departure meant that my wedding became her sole responsibility, and her lack of social capital would make the pursuit difficult.
 Unlike her peers, she had not coerced me into seeking an arranged marriage, and she pushed back against those who undermined my “worth in the marriage market”.
-She did her part to make me believe in “true love” and wished that I, too, would find someone who cherished me as my father cherished her.
-The wedding, thus, was her miracle; so much so that she wore flowers in her hair for the first time after my father’s passing.
+She did her part to make me believe in “true love” and wished that I, too, would find someone who cherished me as my father had cherished her.
+The wedding, thus, was for her a miracle; so much so that she wore flowers in her hair for the first time since my father’s passing.
 And to this day, she keeps reminiscing about the events that led up to our wedding, including the parai attam that kicked off our reception in Chennai.

 During my pursuit of this true love, I spent most of my twenties believing that “love conquered everything”.
 I was unaware of my perceptibility as a dark-hued Dalit woman and the implications that held for others around me as I started acting upon them.
 “It is a force unlike any other”, I had internalised and argued, a force that transcended religion, like in Bombay, or caste, like in Kaadhal, or class, like in Maid in Manhattan.
 And with every sour experience, I convinced myself that my partner was just one date away, one flight away or one swipe away.